-- 8.1 A QGP or XCP holder may act as pilot-in-command of a glider carrying a passenger provided the pilot is 16 years of age or over.
-Before this privilege may be exercised, the glider type, launch method and control seat position shall be specified and endorsed in the pilot's logbook by a GNZ A or B Category gliding instructor approved to assess the candidate and to make such an endorsement. - 8.2 A Soaring Pilot Certificate holder may also act as pilot in command of a glider carrying a passenger under the same conditions as in paragraph 8.1 above providing that the pilot: - Has demonstrated a satisfactory solo field landing - Meets all of the requirements for the issue of an XCP except for the requirement for a 50 km solo flight - Is experienced and current in the glider type - Stays within comfortable gliding range of the airfield (typically 5 NM) - Has obtained approval on the day from the Duty Instructor for each flight.
+- 8.1 A QGP or XCP holder may act as pilot-in-command of a glider carrying a passenger, but not for remuneration or if the glider is being operated for hire or reward, provided the pilot is 16 years of age or over.
+Before this privilege may be exercised, the glider type, launch method and control seat position shall be specified and endorsed in the pilot's logbook by a GNZ A or B Category gliding instructor. - 8.2 A Soaring Pilot achievement certificate holder may also act as pilot in command of a glider carrying a passenger under the same conditions as in paragraph 8.1 above providing that the pilot: - Has a minimum of 25 hours solo flight time. - Meets all of the requirements for the issue of an XCP Certificate except for the requirement for a 50 km solo flight. - Is experienced and current in the glider type. - Stays within comfortable gliding range of the airfield (typically 5 NM). - Has obtained approval on the day from the Duty Instructor for each flight. - Within the past 12 months has demonstrated to a GNZ Category A or Category B gliding instructor their ability to handle the glider responsibly and proficiently. - Has completed a fit & proper person declaration on form OPS 17 and has received confirmation that this has been accepted by the Director's delegate.